loony-lisa/PCA_matlab_tutorial/README.md

 # PCA_matlab_tutorial
- A step-by-step tutorial of PCA
+ Matlab demos of a step-by-step tutorial of PCA.

+# More information:
+2kiloapple.net/pca